ERP · Adelaide

 How to choose a developer in Adelaide

 Pick a team that has shipped against export-control rules and can describe, on a whiteboard, how they'd stop a non-cleared staffer seeing a restricted part.
 Ask to see a vintage or batch-aware inventory model they built, not a slide.
 Adelaide's defence ecosystem is small and reference-checkable; call the prime they claim to have worked with.
-Favour a firm that ties the ERP to your business intelligence dashboards and accounting software rather than treating them as afterthoughts.
+Favour a firm that ties the ERP to your business intelligence (BI) dashboards and accounting software rather than treating them as afterthoughts.

 Red flags when hiring (and what to ask instead)